SCnext/SCGLR/README.md

-**SCGLR** is an open source implementation of the Supervised Component Generalized Linear Regression (Bry et al. [2013](#ref-bry13), [2016](#ref-bry16), [2018](#ref-bry18)), which identifies the most predictive dimensions among a large set of predictors potentially multicolinear. **SCGLR** is an extension of partial least square regression (PLSR) to the uni- and multivariate generalized linear framework.
-PLSR is particularly well suited for analyzing a large array of related predictor variables and many studies have demonstrated its ability for prediction in various biological fields such as genetic (Boulesteix and Strimmer [2007](#ref-boulesteix07)) or ecology (Carrascal, Galván, and Gordo [2009](#ref-carrascal09)).
-While PLSR is well adapted for continuous variables, maximizing the correlation between dependent variables, Y, and covariates, X, **SCGLR** is suited for non-Gaussian outcomes and non-continuous covariates.
-It is a model-based approach that extends PLS (Tenenhaus [1998](#ref-tenenhaus98)), PCA on instrumental variables (Sabatier, Lebreton, and Chessel [1989](#ref-sabatier89)), canonical correspondence analysis (Ter Braak [1987](#ref-terbraak87)), and other related empirical methods, by capturing the trade-off between goodness-of-fit and common structural relevance among covariates.
-The notion of structural strength has been extended to structural relevance by (Bry and Verron [2015](#ref-bry15)).
+**SCGLR** is an open source implementation of the Supervised Component Generalized Linear Regression (Bry et al. [2013](#ref-bry13), [2016](#ref-bry16), [2018](#ref-bry18)), which identifies, among a large set of potentially multicolinear predictors, the strong dimensions most predictive of a set of responses. **SCGLR** is an extension of partial least square regression (PLSR) to the uni- and multivariate generalized linear framework.
+PLSR is particularly well suited for analyzing a large array of explanatory variables and many studies have demonstrated its predictive performance in various biological fields such as genetics (Boulesteix and Strimmer [2007](#ref-boulesteix07)) or ecology (Carrascal, Galván, and Gordo [2009](#ref-carrascal09)).
+While PLSR is well adapted for continuous variables, maximizing the covariance between linear combination of dependent variables, and linear combinations of covariates, **SCGLR** is suited for non-Gaussian outcomes and non-continuous covariates.
+It is a model-based approach that extends PLS (Tenenhaus [1998](#ref-tenenhaus98)), PCA on instrumental variables (Sabatier, Lebreton, and Chessel [1989](#ref-sabatier89)), canonical correspondence analysis (Ter Braak [1987](#ref-terbraak87)), and other related empirical methods, by capturing the trade-off between goodness-of-fit and common structural relevance of explanatory components.
+The notion of structural relevance has been introduced (Bry and Verron [2015](#ref-bry15)).

 ## Installation